dhomas1/droboapp-syncthing/README.md

 # syncthing

 This is a set of scripts to package a DroboApp from scratch, i.e., download sources, unpackage, compile, install, and package in a TGZ file.
+Now updated for Syncthing 2.0.x!

 ## Using precompiled binary